tembo-io/website/src/content/docs/product/stacks/Analytical/analytics.md

 ### Authentication

-`pg_lakehouse` relies on the use of the SQL-standard [`CREATE USER MAPPING` command](https://www.postgresql.org/docs/current/sql-createusermapping.html) to specify credentials to be used when connecting to remote object stores.
+`pg_analytics` relies on the use of the SQL-standard [`CREATE USER MAPPING` command](https://www.postgresql.org/docs/current/sql-createusermapping.html) to specify credentials to be used when connecting to remote object stores.
 For instance, one might configure S3 credentials like so:

 ```sql
 CREATE USER MAPPING FOR marketing_analytics